 Introduction to Circular Linked List

-Circular linked list data structure is formed to store the collection of elements, by pointing the location of the start element to next of the last element, which is known to form a circular linked list.
-Most operations of the operating system are required to be performed repeatedly thus needs to be maintained in a queue where it can wait in case any of the required resources are currently acquired by other ongoing processes.
-Instead of maintaining FIRST and the LAST pointer only one pointer needs to be maintained HEAD to detect the visited node.
+A circular linked list data structure is formed to store the collection of elements, by pointing the start element’s location to next of the last element, which is known to form a circular linked list.
+Most operating system operations are required to be performed repeatedly, thus needing to be maintained in a queue where it can wait if any of the required resources are currently acquired by other ongoing processes.
+Instead of maintaining FIRST and the LAST pointer, only one pointer needs to be maintained HEAD to detect the visited node.

 Types of Circular Linked List in Data Structure

 Circular Linked list is a linked list with no end thus used to perform various continuous operations.
-With this one HEAD pointer of Node, a type is maintained to identify if all the nodes in the list have been visited.
-A circular linked list can be easily made by allocating the address of the first node to the next of the last node.
+With this one HEAD pointer of Node, a type is maintained to identify if all the list nodes have been visited.
+A circular linked list can be easily made by allocating the first node’s address to the next of the last node.
 Below is the pseudo-code for its nodes.